Jane Austen wrote – If adventures will not befall a young lady in her own village, she must seek them abroad.

 We were at Hoek van Holland when we realised the train to Rotterdam was no longer running!
 Oops!
 But an express bus took us to Schiedam Centraal.
 It has been a day of travelling and with all that excitement, Little Tyke fell fast asleep on the bus.
 Not helpful.

 It was a weekend and we had hoped to avoid the commuter crowd, but three train cancellations meant it was later than we had hoped it would be.
 That meant more passengers and everyone going home after the weekend.
 Mummy and Ellen had to stand all the way from Schiedam to Amsterdam Centraal – with me in her arms.
 It was three stops till the destination that she finally got to sit.

-So twelve hours later, we arrived in Amsterdam.
+So twelve hours later, we arrived in Amsterdam, the capital of the Netherlands.
 Hooray!
 But I knew Mummy there was still another hurdle.
 Taxis.
 We were six hoomans and me and one taxi after another refused to take us.
 Why?
 Because of me.
 Of course Mummy challenged them as to why not – and all the drivers she asked said, “Because I don’t take dogs.”
 That was infuriating – it was a personal choice.
 Finally, one nice driver said it was ok.
 But we had to split up into two taxis.
 Mummy had been warned by the hotel concierge … but we didn’t have any problems the last time I was there with George.
 We must have lucked out then.
 Note to Mummy: need to get hotel to order dog-friendly taxi driver on the way out.

 May’s comments: Indeed we shall, m’lady!